kwabenaOwusu/CPRs-/README.md

      ```

-#  THINGS TO NOTICE
+#  Things to note

 * How does a simulation with MPA of a given configuration (size, age, or/ and distance between two MPAs) compares with same simulation without MPA  in terms of fish abundance and catch?
 * Does the speeds of fish agents have any impacts on the conservation effects of an MPA of a specific configuration (size, age, and/or distance between two MPAs)?
 * Does the different cooperation levels affects the conservation result of an MPA of a specific configuration (size, age, and/or distance between two MPAs)?

-#  EXTENDING THE MODEL
+#  Extending the model

 Next model versions could include:
 * Multiple fish species with different behavioural attributes and life-history traits.